ADVENTURE HIKES AND CANYONEERING© Christopher Earls Brennen

 (Photo by Clancy Rowley)

 If not before this, you will become aware of a huge abyss ahead between you and the massive, sheer face of Mount Watkins to the north.
 Tenaya Creek proceeds northwest from here and drops about 1000ft over polished rock down into the deep valley ahead.
 This 1000ft stream descent is known as the Pywiack Cascades.
 Following the present safer and easier route you will not encounter the Pywiack Cascades.
-We note, however, that others have rappelled down beside the creek.
-Rather we will leave the stream and traverse over to the left to find a simpler way to descend to the valley below.
-From the pool mentioned above, start climbing the rock slab to the west.
-Soon the Lone Boulder will come into view and you should head directly for it.
-Once you reach the ridge on which it sits, you are treated to a spectacular view to the north and west.
+While other, highly experienced rock climbers have rappelled down the cascades, it is strongly recommended that you follow the present recommended route.
+From the pool mentioned above, start climbing the rock slope to the west in order to access the Lone Boulder.
+Soon this will come into view and you should head directly for it.
+Once you reach the ridge on which the Lone Boulder sits, you are treated to a spectacular view to the north and west.
 Tenaya Creek now lies a thousand feet below you at the bottom of a steep polished-rock slope.
 To the west the magnificent Yosemite Valley and its gigantic monuments, Half Dome, Glacier Point and the rest.
 The route of descent into the valley below lies to the southwest, down to the left of the slope directly below you.
-Here it is really important to follow the correct route.
+Here it is really important to follow the recommended route.
 To stray too far to either side is to risk finding yourself on a steep polished rock slope with many hundreds of feet of exposure.

 Yosemite valley from Lone Boulder